seojuncha/seojuncha.github.io/_i18n/en/_posts/2025-11-18-arm-stack-address-modes.md

     alt="STM and LDM memory access with same addressing mode" style="display: block; margin: auto;" />
     <figcaption style="margin-top: 0.5em; font-size: 0.9em; color: #666;">
+    Figure 5.
 When using the same addressing mode, STM and LDM access the same memory region for both storing and loading.
     </figcaption>
 </figure>